 - Up-sell/Cross-sell – To introduce additional or supplemental products or services

-- Customer/Client Satisfaction survey – An unbiased survey or your products or services
+- Customer/Client Satisfaction Survey – An unbiased survey of your products or services

-As you can see, there are many different variables to consider!
+As you can see, there are many different variables to considering outsourced sales management!

 To be successful, you need to start by examining your business’s sales goals & objectives.
 Then you need to identify and prioritize each variable’s importance with respect to the success of the overall project.
 To paraphrase Stephen Covey, you must begin with the end in mind.
 When someone has a conversation with us at Leads at Scale about outsourcing sales, prospecting & cold calls, and appointment setting, for example, we spend a great deal of time thoroughly exploring all of their goals and objectives to develop a recommendation tailored to their specific needs.